Andrew McCutchen Player Props: Pirates vs. Reds

-On Saturday, Andrew McCutchen (coming off going 1-for-2 with an RBI) and the Pittsburgh Pirates face the Cincinnati Reds, whose starting pitcher will be Nick Lodolo.
-First pitch is at 4:10 PM ET.
+The Pittsburgh Pirates and Andrew McCutchen, who went 0-for-3 last time out, take on Graham Ashcraft and the Cincinnati Reds at Great American Ball Park, Sunday at 1:40 PM ET.

-He had a one-hit performance in his last game (1-for-2) against the Reds.
+He had a hitless showing in his most recent game (0-for-3) against the Reds.

 Andrew McCutchen Game Info & Props vs. the Reds